shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

             let data = serialize(CreateStreamInput.schema, create_stream_input);
 ```

-In the code above we have create a pubkey which we will use to create a Program Drived account(PDA).
-We have used the function `serialize` from the borsh package to get Uint8Array of the input data.
+In the code above we have created a pubkey which we will use to create a Program Drived account(PDA).
+We have used the function `serialize` from the borsh package to get the Uint8Array of the input data.

 ```js